digst/OIOIDWS.Net/Examples/Digst.OioIdws.Rest.Examples.ClientNuget/readme.txt

 The following is issues that Digst.OioIdws.Wsc takes care of because WCF did not support them out of the box:
 WSC<->STS communication
 - RST:
     - AppliesTo element is changed from namespace http://schemas.xmlsoap.org/ws/2004/09/policy to http://schemas.xmlsoap.org/ws/2002/12/policy.
 This is done in order to be compliant with the WS-Trust 1.3 specification.
     - Ensure that "/s:Envelope/s:Body/trust:RequestSecurityToken/wsp:AppliesTo/wsa:EndpointReference/wsa:Address" elements does not contain an ending '/'.
 NemLog-in STS makes string comparison instead of URI comparison.
     - Change "/s:Envelope/s:Body/trust:RequestSecurityToken/trust:Lifetime/wsu:Expires" from WCF format "yyyy-MM-ddTHH:mm:ss.fffZ" to "yyyy-MM-ddTHH:mm:ssZ" as specified in [NEMLOGIN-STSRULES].

 - RSTR:
     - AppliesTo element is changed from namespace http://schemas.xmlsoap.org/ws/2002/12/policy to http://schemas.xmlsoap.org/ws/2004/09/policy.
 This is done in order to be compliant with the WS-Trust 1.3 specification.
     - The RequestedAttachedReference and RequestedUnattachedReference has been changed from generic references to SAML 2.0 references.
 This has been done in order for WCF to recognize the encrypted assertion as an SAML 2.0 token.
 It also ensures that
     - TokenType is missing if not specified in RST even if [NEMLOGIN-STSRULES] states that it will always be included.
     - Expiry time element "/s:Envelope/s:Header/wsse:Security/wsu:Timestamp/wsu:Expires" is currently not on the format specified by [NEMLOGIN-STSRULES].
 [NEMLOGIN-STSRULES] says yyyy-MM-ddTHH:mm:ssZ but yyyy-MM-ddTHH:mm:ss.fffZ is currently retrieved.
     - WS-Addressing Action element contains the value http://docs.oasis-open.org/ws-sx/ws-trust/200512/RST/Issue instead of http://docs.oasis-open.org/ws-sx/ws-trust/200512/RSTR/Issue.
 No code action has been taken here because WCF does not raise any error.

 - SOAP Faults does not follow SOAP 1.1 spec.

 The following is issues not yet solved/supported with this component:
 - (Fixed in Java implementation) Interoperability with the OIOIDWS Java implementation. .Net and Java currently makes two different digest values based on the STR-TRANSFORM.
-Examples has been puttet into the Misc\SOAP examples\Soap folder.
+Examples has been puttet into the Misc\SOAP examples\OioIdWsSoap folder.
 In the examples it can been seen that:
     - .Net uses the EncryptedAssertion as root element and Java uses EncryptedData as root element.
     - .Net modifies the XML and inserts missing namespace declarations so the XML taken out of context is valid as standalone XML ...
 Java does not do this.
 Hence, .Net adds namespace xmlns:o=http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-secext-1.0.xsd to o:SecurityTokenReference to make the XML valid.
 - Replay attack from STS in a load balanced setup
 - Revocation check of STS certificate.